artainmo/DevOps/cloud/README.md

 S3 is often used as data storage for AWS ML services such as SageMaker.
 It can be used to create a 'data lake'.
 A 'data lake' is a centralized repository designed to store large amounts of data.
 Here, S3, demands no provisioning, can have infinite size, has 99.999999999...% durability.
 It also allows decoupling storage from compute to manage costs of storage and compute separately.<br>
 Data partioning allows speeding up queries by classifying data via date for example.
 Certain tools such as Kinesis or Glue can partition data for us.

+S3 has different storage classes.
+What differentiates them is that the more expensive ones return your stored data faster and/or more often.
+It is possible to move between them manually or using S3 Lifecycle configurations.
+Durability indicates how often data is lost and is similar between storage classes.
+Availability indicates how readily available a service is which in AWS usually is 99.99%.
+The Standard storage class is general purpose.
+The Infrequent Access storage class is for data that is less frequently accessed but when needed requires rapid access.
+It is cheaper than Standard storage class.
+One-Zone Infrequent Access is cheaper than Standard Infrequent Access.
+The Glacier storage class is low cost and meant for archiving/backup.
+You pay for storage and object retrieval.
+It has the 'Instant Retrieval' option and 'Flexible Retrieval' option with different retrieval time options of 5min to 12hours.
+S3 Glacier Deep Archive is Amazon S3’s lowest-cost storage class and supports long-term storage for data that may be accessed once or twice in a year.
+It is designed for customers in highly-regulated industries, such as the Financial Services, Healthcare, and Public Sectors, that retain data sets for 7-10 years or longer to meet regulatory compliance requirements.
+S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases.
+It has a retrieval time of 12 to 48 hours.
+The last storage class is Intelligent-Tiering which allows you to automatically move between storage classes based on usage.

+S3 Lifecycle rules can be created to automatically move S3 objects between storage classes.
+For example you can create 'transition actions' which are rules that move objects to another storage class after some.
+Else, 'expiration actions' are rules that delete objects after some time or delete old versions when using versioning.

+IAM policies can be used for security in S3 by determining accessibility of users towards buckets.
+Bucket policies determine accessibility of the bucket towards users but can also enforce encryption.
+Those policies are written in JSON. <br>
+Lastly, for security on S3, object encryption can be used.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>